Back to Normalizing Flows Hub

 Quantitative Analysis

-The log-likelihood heatmaps reveal the starkest differences.
-RealNVP's learned density concentrates sharply on the two crescent ridges of the Two Moons dataset, with near-zero probability mass in the gap between them.
-The planar flow produces a smoother, more diffuse density that fails to fully separate the two modes.
+The log-likelihood heatmaps show the difference clearly.
+RealNVP concentrates density on the two crescent ridges of Two Moons, with near-zero mass in the gap between them.
+The planar flow produces a smoother, more diffuse density that does not fully separate the two modes.

-On Two Circles, RealNVP traces the two ring structures but with some smearing between the inner and outer circles.
-The planar flow blurs the rings into a single broad mode centered at the origin.
+On Two Circles, RealNVP traces both ring structures but with some smearing between inner and outer circles.
+The planar flow collapses both rings into a single broad mode at the origin.

 The transformation plots track 1,000 points from the base Gaussian through the inverse mapping into data space, color-coded by their angle in base space.

-For RealNVP on Two Moons, the transformation reveals how the coupling layers progressively:
+For RealNVP on Two Moons, the coupling layers progressively:

 1. Stretch the Gaussian cloud along one axis (early layers).